 What you'll see is a dialog listing the available keyboard shortcuts in Confluence for your specific operating system and browser.
+Expand the menus below to see the full list.

 Screenshot: Keyboard shortcuts menu for Google Chrome on macOS.

 The keyboard shortcuts are broken up into 3 categories: